Behodler/limbo/contracts/DAO/Proposals/README.md

 Once lodged, the proposal can be voted on for a certain duration.
 Positive voting == YES, Negative == NO. Absolute value is deducted from Fate balance.

 ## Decision
 If the proposal passed, the proposer is returned half of the Fate they put up for lodging.
 The proposal is then executed or ignored.
 It then enters into a dormant state.
-If the notCurrent modifier is applied to a parameterize function, this function now becomes accessible again.
+If the lockUntilComplete modifier is applied to a parameterize function, this function now becomes accessible again.

 # How to add your own proposal